CodeAyanda/Console-Clock/README.md

 # Console-Clock

-This is a console application that displays the time as a custom font.
+This is a console application that displays the time as a custom font made from a string of 0.
-Basic application that uses system time and custom letters to display the time in the console.
+Arranging these 0's a certain way allows for custom text to be written in the console.
+An asynchronous function was used and it uses a Task.Delay of 1sec and then displays the next set of text.

 Application Notes :